kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

 **With Kurtosis**

-However, in this guide, we’re going to use a free tool that already has these capabilities built in - Kurtosis.
-Kurtosis is a composable build system for writing reproducible test environments, and can run on your own laptop or in your favorite CI provider.
+In this guide, we’re going to use Kurtosis.
+Kurtosis has composability, parameterizability, and portability built into its environment definition system and runtime.
+With Kurtosis we can ensure that these environments are runnable on your own laptop or in your favorite CI provider.

 :::info
 For a holistic view of Kurtosis’ capabilities, visit our [Quickstart][quickstart]!